TREATMENT AND PROGNOSIS

 Role of the healthcare team

-Flare-ups of COPD are serious events associated with reductions in lung function, quality of life, muscle strength and physical activity levels.
-Recovery can be slow or sub-optimal if no action is taken.
-They also increase the risk of further flare-ups, readmissions and premature death.
-The greatest risk for experiencing a COPD flare-up is a history of a past COPD flare-up (particularly in the last year).
+Flare-ups of bronchiectasis are serious events and are associated with decline in lung function, poorer quality of life and a progression in symptoms.
+Recovery can be slower or suboptimal if no action is taken.
+Flare-ups also increase the risk of future flare-ups and readmissions to hospital.

-1. Using your COPD Action Plan developed with your GP / lung specialist.
+- Using your Bronchiectasis Action Plan developed with your GP / lung specialist and reviewing this plan regularly

-2. Familiarising yourself with your symptom pattern so you can identify early signs of becoming unwell.
+- Familiarizing yourself with your symptom pattern so you can identify early signs of becoming unwell, specific to you.

-4. Having up-to-date immunisations for flu and pneumonia.
+- Having up-to-date immunizations for flu and pneumonia

-5. Being diligent with hand hygiene and distancing from people with colds and flu.
+- Being diligent with hand hygiene and distancing from people with colds or flue

-6. Taking medications consistently and correctly including correctly using your inhalers.
+- Taking medications consistently as prescribing and correctly using any prescribed inhalers